Shoreditch Street Art Guide – London Walking Tour

 Around the corner from King John Court is a bold installation piece that reads ‘Oi!
 Can we have our art back?’.
 I don’t know who created it and I can only interpret what the artist means, but I think the question is about the rapid gentrification of the area.

-For years East London has been popular among creatives due to cheaper rent, but like other places in London this is no longer true and increased rent has forced some people who originally lived there out, thus preventing creative types moving in.
+For years East London has been popular among creatives due to cheaper rent, but like other places in London this is no longer true.
+Increased rent has forced out some people who originally called this area home, and today the cost of rent prevents creative types from moving in altogether.

 Brick Lane

 Now let’s head to Brick Lane, one of London’s most famous streets.
-It’s long been popular for its stream of independent shops, from book sellers to bagel shops to vintage clothes stores and curry restaurants (though I recommend heading to Whitechapel for London’s best curry places FYI).
+It’s long been popular for its stream of independent shops, from book sellers to bagel shops to vintage clothes stores and curry restaurants.
+FYI, I recommend heading to Whitechapel for London’s best curry places.

 Anyway, back to street art.
 It’s easy to get distracted by all the markets and shops so remember to look at the walls which are full of little works comprising of stencils, sticker art, poster art and tiny sculptures.